aulukelvin/CarND-Vehicle-Detection/README.md

 The spatial histogram can be considered as an enhanced version of color template matching.
 It generalize the image into small scalled template so that it can produce more common features than too detailed full image.
 If can works better than pure color template matching but the drawback is still the same: it cannot scales from training color to other unfamiliar color, and it will be heavily impacted by lumination, etc. Compare to other features, spatial histogram is more sensitive to the position of the object.

-The code for spatial histogram extraction is as the following:
+The code for spatial histogram extraction is in the /utility/p5.py as the following:

    ```python
       def bin_spatial(img, size=(32, 32)):